LAW 2508 - Comparative Law

 30% research assignment group work

-Students will work in groups of 4 to complete a small research project on an area of comparative law.
 This aspect of the assessment will provide students with feedback regarding their level of understanding of the course material and their research, written communication and critical thinking skills.
-Students will work in groups of 3 or 4 to complete a small group portfolio assignment, which will be due on Friday 15 september 2016 at 1pm.
+Students will work in groups of 3 or 4 to complete a small group portfolio assignment, which will be due on Tuesday 16 september 2016 at 1pm.
 Students will select their topic from a number of comparative topics which will be available on MyUni early in the semester.
 The assignment will be submitted online (instructions will be provided on MyUni) with a 2500 word paper.

 The assignment must be written in prose style (using complete sentences), adhere to grammatical rules and use correct spelling.
 It should be typed in Times New Roman font, using double spaced paragraphs and at least 12pt font size, on one side of A4 paper.
 The pages must be numbered and the margins should be at least 2.5 cm wide.
 The essay should include a table of contents and a bibliography.
 Each paper must be clearly marked with the student’s University of Adelaide number.
 A word count should be noted on the cover sheet.

 • depth of analysis and level of critical examination of the issues raised